QuinnDamerell/OctoPrint-OctoEverywhere/docker-readme.md

 For OctoEverywhere to connect to your 3D printer through Bambu Cloud, you just need to supply your Bambu Cloud account info to the local plugin.

-**Rest assured, your Bambu Cloud email address and password are stored locally, encrypted on disk, and are never sent to the OctoEverywhere service.**
+**Rest assured, your Bambu Cloud email address and password are stored locally, secured on disk, and are never sent to the OctoEverywhere service.**

 If you use Facebook, Google, or Apple to login to Bambu Cloud, [follow this guide to set a password on your account.](https://intercom.help/octoeverywhere/en/articles/9529936-bambu-cloud-with-bambu-connect)